Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process: Initial-state dependence

 Relative entropy quantifies distinguishability between two quantum states upon the most discerning hypothesis-testing measurements~\cite{Hiai91, Vedr02}.
 As an immediate consequence of Eq.~\eqref{eq:MainResult}, a state $\rho_0$ dissipates minimally ($\EP[\rho_0] = \EP[\q_0]$) if it retains all distinction from a minimally dissipative state $\q_0$ with the same support; i.e., if $\text{D} \bigl[ \rho_0 \big\| \q_0 \bigr] - \text{D} \bigl[ \Gamma ( \rho_0) \big\| \Gamma (\q_0) \bigr] = 0$.
 As a consequence, only unitary channels $\QProcess(\rho_0) = U \rho_0 U^\dagger$ can achieve minimal dissipation via a single protocol for all initial states (since only unitary and antiunitary transformations preserve relative entropy~\cite{Moln10} and the latter are not physical~\cite{Buvz99}).

 {\Cor Nonunitary operations cannot be thermodynamically optimized for all initial states simultaneously. }

-Any nonunitary transformation of a system that begins uncorrelated with equilibrium baths generically requires dissipation beyond Landauer's bound.
+Recall that any transformation of a system that begins uncorrelated with equilibrium baths satisfies the Second Law ($\EP \geq 0$) and Landauer's bound ($\EF \geq - \Delta S$).
+Cor.~\ref{thm:Irreversibility} then says that any such \emph{nonunitary} transformation requires dissipation \emph{beyond} Landauer's bound for at least some input states.
 To refine this corollary, App.~\ref{sec:UnitarySubspaces}, clarifies the thermodynamic implication of locally unitary subspaces of nonunitary transformations.

 It is interesting to compare Eq.~\eqref{eq:MainResult} to the classical result by Kolchinsky and Wolpert~\cite{Kolc17}, which gives this dissipation in terms of the Kullback--Leibler divergence $\text{D}_\text{KL}$ instead of the quantum relative entropy D. The classical probability distribution $\mathcal{P}_t$ induced by projecting $\rho_t$ onto $\q_t$'s eigenbasis (at any time $t$) can be represented as